 - Redness: Increased blood flow makes the inflammatory reaction visible

-Differentiation of common insect bites
+Distinction of common insect bite types

-insect | Typical symptoms | Special features | Duration of symptoms |
+| Insect | Typical Symptoms | Special Features | Duration of Symptoms |

-mosquito | Itching, slight swelling | Only females sting, histamine reaction | 2-3 days |
+| Mosquito | Itching, small swelling | Only females bite, histamine reaction | 2-3 days |

-bee | Severe pain, large swelling | Sting gets stuck, poison injection | 3-7 days |
+| Bee | Strong pain, large swelling | Stinger remains, venom injection | 3-7 days |

-wasp | Burning pain, moderate swelling | Can sting multiple times | 2-5 days |
+| Wasp | Burning pain, moderate swelling | Can sting multiple times | 2-5 days |

-brake | Large swelling, bruising | Bites skin, sucks blood | 5-10 days |
+| Horsefly | Large swelling, bruise | Bites skin open, sucks blood | 5-10 days |

 Why do home remedies help?
 Science & Myth